hashobject/blog.hashobject.com/resources/posts/20130901-upstart-configuration-for-clojure-apps.md

 All logs for you app will be available in /var/log/upstart/mywebapp.log file.

-## Conslusion
+## Conclusion

-Provided insturctions should definitely work on Ubuntu 13.04.
+Provided instructions should definitely work on Ubuntu 13.04.
 This configuration was tested on [DigitalOcean](http://digitalocean.com) with Leiningen 2 and Clojure 1.5.1.

 In this post I described how to run Clojure web app in production using Leiningen and Upstart.